-Extrafinancial risk Description Mitigation policies and actions KPIs

-Anti-Bribery and Anti-Corruption Failure to prevent bribery and corruption Code of Conduct and good business conduct policy; The number of tip-offs received from the Hotline

-· Gift policy; relating to bribery and corruption

-Gifts disclosure form; ABAC online training (2018

-Anti-bribery and Anti-corruption policy;

-ABAC training;

-Annual newsletters and awareness mailers;

-Tip-Offs Anonymous hotline

-Outside business interest declarations

-Tsebo has a zero-tolerance policy when it comes to fraud and corruption.
-Tsebo developed and published a comprehensive set of policies and procedures to ensure that employees remain vigilant and to avoid the risk of employees not being aware of the procedures in place to guide them in situations that lead to soliciting or receiving a bribe and/or engaging in a corrupt activity.
+Extrafinancial risk Description Mitigation policies and actions KPIs Anti-Bribery and Anti-Corruption Failure to prevent bribery and corruption Code of Conduct and good business conduct policy; The number of tip-offs received from the Hotline Gift policy; relating to bribery and corruption Gifts disclosure form; ABAC online training (2018 Anti-bribery and Anti-corruption policy; and 2020) ABAC training; Annual newsletters and awareness mailers; Tip-Offs Anonymous hotline Outside business interest declarations of policies and procedures to ensure that employees remain vigilant and to avoid the risk of employees not being aware of the procedures in place to guide them in situations that lead to soliciting or receiving a bribe and/or engaging in a corrupt activity.
 These policies include Anti-Bribery and Anti-Corruption, Gifts and Entertainment Policy and Tsebo's Code of Ethics and Good Business Practice Policy, all policies are attested to by employees upon onboarding.